Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 We now show how to identify the edges of the complex $\cal K$ that contain points of CH$(P) - O$.
 Equivalently, we will identify the vertices of the link graph that correspond to points in the convex hull.
 Our method applies whether or not $O$ is inside the convex hull.

 Let $V$ be the set of vertices of the link graph.
 Then $V$ corresponds to the set of edges of $\cal K$.
 Let $B$ be the vertices of the link graph that correspond to points in the convex hull of $P$.
 We want to find $B$.
 The convex hull of $P$ in the complex $\cal K$ is defined to be the closure of $P$ under shortest paths.
-We observe that it suffices to consider shortest paths between points that are in $P$ or lie on the edges of $\cal K$.
+We observe that it suffices to consider shortest paths between points that are in $P$ or lie on the edges of $\cal K$. \note{Should we prove this?}

 In the link graph this corresponds to taking shortest paths between points that lie in $P \cup V$.
-Furthermore, by Property~\ref{property:path-thru-O} we should only take shortest paths in the link graph that have length less than $\pi$.
+Furthermore, by Proposition~\ref{property:path-thru-O} we should only take shortest paths in the link graph that have length less than $\pi$.

 Therefore $P \cup B$ is the closure of the set $P$ in the set $P \cup V$ under the operation of taking shortest paths of length less than $\pi$ in the link graph.

 Our algorithm finds this closure by building up a set $S \subseteq P \cup V$.
 Initially $S$ will just be the input set of points $P$, and at the end of the algorithm, $S$ will be the required set $ P \cup B$.
 We will also keep a subset $F$ of $S$ that represents the ``frontier" that we still need to explore from.
 Initially $F = S = P$.